Walking the World

 Since starting this mission in 2015, I’ve GPS-tracked 50,000 miles of walking in over 200 cities and dozens of countries, averaging 10-20 miles per day, which keeps me so healthy I’m functionally immortal (I’ll write another post on this).
 This project will permanently be a work-in-progress.

-To log the data, rather than opening a tracking app every time I go for a walk, I have my phone configured to track me 24/7 in the background.
+Rather than opening a tracking app every time I go for a walk, I have my phone configured to track me 24/7 in the background.
 This means I capture everything, every second of every day.
 I’m confident I’m the first person ever to track their life like this at this level.

 I frequently get asked how different this map would look if I didn’t have my mission to walk every street.
 The answer is very different; humans naturally tend towards taking familiar routes, so a ‘normal’ map would just be straight lines between your most frequent destinations.
 That is why I’m the first person ever to do this: some people track their walking like this, and some people walk every street, however, I’m the first person ever to do both!